iVaR-eDoCeD/hacktober-leet-code/README.md

 7. Create a pull request (PR) to merge your changes into the main repository.
 Please provide a clear and concise title and description for your PR.

 ## Contribution Guidelines :
-   *Ensure your code is correct and efficient.
+   Markup : *Ensure your code is correct and efficient.
             *Include comments explaining your code logic.
             *Mention the LeetCode problem number and a brief description in your code file.

 ## Get Started
 Ready to start contributing?
 Let's make Hacktoberfest 2023 a great success together!
 Happy coding!